 If you plan to mail international express, now you may use the domestic express mail envelope.
 You will use the same express label.

 International mail needs to be separate; custom forms are needed on packages and large envelopes.
 Don’t forget international mail requires the country on the bottom line in all caps.

-Insurance, certified and custom forms can be obtained at Mail Services; also priority and express supplies.
+Insurance, certified, and custom forms can be obtained at Mail Services, also a priority and express supplies.
 Please use the correct label with the correct envelope.
 We have received express envelopes with priority labels and vice versa.

 Letters should all face the same way.

-Manila envelopes needs tape over the metal clasp.
+Manila envelopes need tape over the metal clasp.

-Bottom line address must be city, state and zip code.
-(No phone numbers, attention line or account numbers.)
+The bottom line address must be a city, state, and zip code.
+(No phone numbers, attention line, or account numbers.)

 Have mail bundled securely with rubber bands or paper clips and mail authorization.

-Please do not us staples to seal packages or envelopes.
-They have a tendency to catch on other envelopes and packages.
+Please do not use staples to seal packages or envelopes.
+They tend to catch on other envelopes and packages.
 They also are a danger of cutting and sticking in hands.